-- 1. All offenses enumerated under the UKCSC to the extent that the violation reflects adversely on the student's professional moral and ethical character. - 2.
-Misappropriation and/or illegal use of drugs or other pharmacologically active agents. - 3.
-Any condition or behavior that may endanger clients, patients, or the public, including failure to carry out the appropriate or assigned duties, particularly when such failure may endanger the health or well-being of a patient or client. - 4.
-Behavior or action that deceives, defrauds, or harms the public and/or the public's perception of the profession. - 5.
-Falsifying or, through negligence, making incorrect entries or failing to make essential entries in health records. - 6.
-Deliberate deception of a patient or client through failure of the health care college student to identify his or her student's status unequivocally to the patient.

-- 7. Failure to maintain client or patient confidentiality including failure to follow HIPAA standards. - 8.
-Obtaining any fee by fraud or misrepresentation. - 9.
-Removal or suspension from any clinical setting by appropriate administrative authority for unprofessional conduct. - 10.
+- 1. All offenses enumerated under the UKCSC to the extent that the violation reflects adversely on the student's professional moral and ethical character. - 4.2.
+Misappropriation and/or illegal use of drugs or other pharmacologically active agents. - 2.3.
+Any condition or behavior that may endanger clients, patients, or the public, including failure to carry out the appropriate or assigned duties, particularly when such failure may endanger the health or well-being of a patient or client. - 3.4.
+Behavior or action that deceives, defrauds, or harms the public and/or the public's perception of the profession. - 4.5.
+Falsifying or, through negligence, making incorrect entries or failing to make essential entries in health records. - 5.6.
+Deliberate deception of a patient or client through failure of the health care college student to identify his or her student's status unequivocally to the patient. - 6.7.
+Failure to maintain client or patient confidentiality including failure to follow HIPAA standards. - 7.8.
+Obtaining any fee by fraud or misrepresentation. - 8.9.
+Removal or suspension from any clinical setting by appropriate administrative authority for unprofessional conduct. - 9.10.
 Commission of any act that has the effect of bringing the health care college student, the University, or the student's intended profession into disrepute.
-These include, but are not limited to, any departure from or failure to conform to the standards of acceptable and prevailing professional practice, and any departure from or failure to conform to the principles or code of ethics recognized by the licensing, certifying, or professional association or agency of the health care college student's intended profession. - 11.
-Use of communication systems in whatever form in an intimidating, harassing, or illegal manner, or in a manner designed to interfere with or disrupt the educational process. - 12.
-Any course of conduct, act, or omission that would be considered unprofessional conduct as a basis for discipline under the professional standards applicable to the profession for which the health care college student is in training. - 13.
-Failure to report a felony conviction pursuant to Article 4 in this HCC Code.
+These include, but are not limited to, any departure from or failure to conform to the standards of acceptable and prevailing professional practice, and any departure from or failure to conform to the principles or code of ethics recognized by the licensing, certifying, or professional association or agency of the health care college student's intended profession.